tofke/BTCi-mn-setup/README.md

 alias VPS-IP:port masterbodePrivateKey TXindex X
 ```

 ## NOTE : if you just upgraded from BTCi to XBI, follow these steps :

 1) Connect to your VPS (as the user running the wallet) and stop the masternode :
 ```
 btci-cli stop
 ```
-(wait a few seconds)
-check the last line in debug.log :
+Wait a few seconds, then check the last line in debug.log :
 ```
 tail -1 .BTCi/debug.log
 ```